 The Harper College Athletics program offers 12 intercollegiate men’s and women’s sports teams through which student athletes compete against others in the area.
 Our student athletes succeed both in the classroom as well as on the fields and courts, resulting in a high student completion rate as well as in multiple individual and team titles and championships.
 Harper College is a member of the North Central Community College Conference (N4C) and the National Junior College Athletic Association (NJCAA).
 Harper College also offers a comprehensive recreational program.

 The Event Management Department (EMD) manages all aspects of productions and events throughout campus for campus organizations and departments.
 This includes both campus-led events as well as outside rentals in the J Theatre and Performing Arts Center.
 EMD also operates the services of the Box Office and the College ID Card Office.

-The Center for Student Involvement (OSI) provides a variety of opportunities for students to engage in a wide variety of academic, social, and personal interests through an extensive calendar of intramural, recreation, leadership, community service, and other major campus events each semester.
+The Center for Student Involvement (CSI) provides a variety of opportunities for students to engage in a wide variety of academic, social, and personal interests through an extensive calendar of intramural, recreation, leadership, community service, and other major campus events each semester.
 OSI supports over 40 registered student organizations, coordinates the College’s welcome activities at the start of each semester, provides access to low- or no-cost legal and financial advice for students, and promotes student advocacy on campus through advising student government.

 Monday through Friday: